 The project manager has managed Minnesota Trout Unlimited's successful outdoor education programs for the past six years.
 The number of students and classrooms reached during this time has grown and far exceeded program goals.
-The program was started in 2015 with 10 schools and has grown to 44 schools around the state.
-Without the COVID-19 pandemic that number would have been closer to 60 classrooms in 2020-2021.
-Teacher interest in participation by their students and schools is strong and growing, with 20 schools hoping to join.
+The program was started in 2015 with 10 schools and has grown to 60 schools around the state.
+Teacher interest in participation by their students and schools is strong and growing.